JacobRuiz3415/Note1Cit114/README.md

 - I didn’t know email is a type of software as a service.
 - A 64-bit CPU can theoretically use a maximum of 16.8 million TB of memory.
 - The difference between 32 and 64bit processors is in the amount of information the CPU can process.
+- cloud useage change with the time of day, as the afternoon is the highest.